Rotation Symmetry-Protected Topological Phases of Fermions: More classifications of 2D FSPT phases

+Note that here we only classify those FSPT phases protected jointly by $C_M^-$ and $\Z_N$.
+This classification agrees with that in Ref.~\onlinecite{WangPRB2017} for $\Z_2^f\times \Z_M\times \Z_N$ internal symmetry.

-2D FSPT phases with $\Z_{N_1}\times\Z_{N_2}$ symmetry have been completely classified in \Ref{WangPRB2017}, and the classification is reviewed in Appendix \ref{append:review}.
+Let us now consider the internal symmetry group being $\Z_{N_1}\times\Z_{N_2}$.
+We only consider those FSPT phases that require protection from all $C_M^-$, $\Z_{N_1}$ and $\Z_{N_2}$.
+First of all, 0D block states need protection from at most two symmetries among $C_M^-$, $\Z_{N_1}$ and $\Z_{N_2}$.
+One can find them in Sec.~\ref{sec:2D-CM-minus-1} and Appendix \ref{sec:2D-CM-minus-2}.
+Next, we claim the the 2D block states (i.e., 2D $\Z_{N_1}\times \Z_{N_2}$ internal FSPT phases) are compatible with the $C_M^-$ symmetry.
+To see that, we notice that 2D FSPT phases with $\Z_{N_1}\times\Z_{N_2}$ symmetry have been completely classified in \Ref{WangPRB2017}, and the classification is reviewed in Appendix \ref{append:review}.
 For our purpose, it suffices to know that all states can be obtained by stacking free fermion topological phases (i.e. copies of $p_x\pm ip_y$ superconductors, as well as Chern insulators) and bosonic SPT phases.
 All of these building blocks are compatible with the $C_M^-$ symmetry.
 So we conclude that the classification of 2D block states is identical to that of $\Z_{N_1}\times\Z_{N_2}$ FSPT phases.
+So, they only need protection from $\Z_{N_1}$ and $\Z_{N_2}$, but not $C_M^-$.

+Therefore, we only need to consider 1D block states.
+To construct 1D block state, we put 1D FSPT phases with internal $\Z_{N_1}\times\Z_{N_2}$ FSPT states on each 1D block.
+The 1D internal FSPTs should be protected jointly by $\Z_{N_1}\times \Z_{N_2}$.
+Accordingly to Appendix \ref{append:review}, such FSPTs are bosonic and are classified by $H^2[\Z_{N_1}\times\Z_{N_2},U(1)]=\Z_{(N_1, N_2)}$.
+The 1D block state is a collection of $M$ copies of an FSPT phase in the $\Z_{(N_1,N_2)}$ classification, arranged in a rotation invariant way.
+Taking into accounts the compatibility with $C_M^-$ symmetry, we have the 1D block states to be classified by $\Z_{(M,N_1, N_2)}$.
+These are all the FSPT phases protected jointly by $C_M^-$, $\Z_{N_1}$ and $\Z_{N_2}$.
+All of them are essentially bosonic.

+Again, we are interested in those FSPT phases protected jointly by $C_M^+$ and $\Z_N$.
+Let us first consider 0D block states.
+Those protected jointly by $C_M^+$ and $\Z_N$ correspond to 0D blocks with $\Z_N$ eigenvalues: $1, e^{i2\pi/N}, \dots, e^{i2\pi(N-1)/N}$.
+Some of them will be trivialized.
+We claim that there are two ways: (1) Similarly to the $C_M^-\times \Z_N$ case, one may place $\Z_N$ charges around the origin, arranged rotation symmetrically.
+This is a trivial state but with $\Z_N$ eigenvalues $e^{i2\pi pM/N}$.
+So, the $\Z_N$ eigenvalues are topologically distinct only modulo $e^{i2\pi M/N}$.
+(2) Another way to trivialize some of the 0D block states is similar to Fig.~\ref{fig:2DMajoranaChains}.
+Take two copies of those in Fig.~\ref{fig:2DMajoranaChains}, with the fermions in the two copies transforming under $\Z_N$ as follows

+where $a,b$ are the copy indices and site indices are neglected.
+Then, the Majorana chains in Fig.~\ref{fig:2DMajoranaChains} are replaced by 1D FSPT phases in the classification $H^1(\Z_N, \Z_2)$.
+All arguments there can still go through, when $M, N$ are even.
+Accordingly, we obtain a 0D block state which is two copies of that in Fig.~\ref{fig:2DMajoranaChains}, and which represents a trivial FSPT state.
+Note that each copy is a short Majorana chain, which should be odd under fermion parity.
+According to the transformations \eqref{app:2Dcm+zn1}, the 0D block state has a $\Z_N$ eigenvalue $-1$.
+Hence, the $\Z_N$ eigenvalues for the 0D block states should also be modulo $-1$ when $M$ and $N$ are even.
+Combining the two results, we conclude that 0D block states are classified by